06 September 2025

 2. The address of the rental property.

-3. The date when the Tenancy Agreement is signed.
+3. The date the tenancy agreement is signed.

-5. An address for both the tenant and the property owner and/ or the property management company.
+5. An address for both the tenant and the property owner and/or the property management company.
+If a landlord or tenant provides an electronic address for service as an additional address for service, you can use it to serve notices.

 Who should sign a Tenancy Agreement?